Home / Use Cases / Audiences / Women in Leadership

 Public attention generates personal searches

-Online harassment has offline consequences
+Online harassment can reach offline

 Name changes create broader search surfaces